What is phenylalanine?

 Like any nutrient, too much or too little phenylalanine will affect the body.
 People deficient in phenylalanine may experience symptoms such as lethargy, confusion, cognitive impairment, poor appetite, and depression.
-These responses occur due to decreased levels of tyrosine that is needed to produce key proteins and brain chemicals.
+These symptoms arise because of the reduction in tyrosine in the body, as tyrosine has a key role in producing proteins and brain chemicals.

 Additionally, excess phenylalanine causes intellectual disability if not identified and treated within the first three weeks of life.
 Left untreated, older children exhibit autistic behaviours combined with hyperactivity.

 Vitiligo is a skin condition characterised by the development of white patches.
 This is the result of a lack of pigmentation in the skin.
 When the cells that help form skin pigments (melanocytes) are destroyed these white patches develop.

 The exact cause of this condition is unknown.
 However, studies show that oral and topical administration of phenylalanine together with UVA exposure can help to treat vitiligo.

 Due to the relationship between phenylalanine and tyrosine, it is no surprise that scientists are exploring whether phenylalanine can help treat depression.
 Problems which disrupt normal neurotransmitter signalling are thought to lead to depression.

 While this is a very complex issue, increasing phenylalanine concentrations may help to boost the production of specific neurotransmitters.
 This may then assist to treat depression.

 There have been a couple of studies that have investigated the effects of phenylalanine supplementation on patients diagnosed with depression.
 A study published in 1984 showed that combining phenylalanine supplementation with a substituted phenethylamine antidepressant (Selegiline) helped to reduce depression symptoms.

 In another more recent study low levels of phenylalanine and tyrosine negatively impacted people who had previously suffered from depression.

 However, both these studies were poorly controlled and the results cannot be considered statistically significant.
 More research is necessary to determine how effective phenylalanine supplementation may be in the treatment of depression, as well as the potential side effects.